Skip to content

 Properties are selected based on proximity to business centers, hospitals, universities, and industrial hubs — where corporate demand is structural, not seasonal.

-For those who list properties on the Shortstay network, 96% occupancy means:
+For those listing properties with Shortstay, 96% occupancy means:

-- Net yield higher than traditional rental and Airbnb
+• Net yield higher than traditional rentals and Airbnb

-- Less property wear and tear, since corporate guests take better care of the space
+• Less property wear and tear, as corporate guests take better care of the space

-- No risk of delinquency, since the tenant is often a company
+• No risk of delinquency, since the contracting party is often a company

 What This Means for the Client Company

-For those who contract the service, high occupancy means real availability:
+For those contracting, high occupancy means real availability:

-- Ability to reserve multiple units in the same building
+2. Ability to book multiple units in the same building

-- Consistent standards in all cities where Shortstay operates
+3. Consistent standards across all cities where Shortstay operates

 Conclusion

-Occupancy of 96% is not the result of luck — it is the direct consequence of an integrated strategy combining focus on corporate demand, minimum 30-day stays, management technology, operational standardization, and smart location.
+Achieving 96% occupancy is not a matter of luck — it is the direct result of an integrated strategy combining focus on corporate demand, minimum 30-day stays, management technology, operational standardization, and smart location.

-For the property owner, it is the most profitable and stable way to monetize an asset.
-For the client company, it guarantees that corporate housing will be available when — and where — the operation demands.
+For property owners, it is the most profitable and stable way to monetize an asset.
+For client companies, it guarantees that corporate housing will be available when — and where — operations require it.